 The only way to fix these issues and restore the efficiency of your drainage is to clean the pipes.
 Drain cleaning is the process of removing the buildup that predisposes your drainpipes to clogs, blockages, and associated problems.

-Drain cleaning can be done using several professional methods such as hydro-jetting and sewer line rodding.
+Drain cleaning can be done using several professional methods such as rodding out the sewer line or hydro jetting.

 Sewer line rodding, on the other hand, uses a flexible metal cable with a spinning cutter at the end to dislodge and grind up the debris blocking the drainpipe.